 In science, the Brain is regarded as primary, while the Mind, Spirt, Heart and Consciousness are considered secondary.
 This is reversed in Transpersonal Psychology, where the spiritual and transcendent aspects of man are integrated within the framework of modern psychology.

 This understanding forms the basis of each of the following practice offerings.

 Whether consciously or unconsciously, we often experience physical, mental and emotional limitations in our lives caused by underlying traumas.
 These limitations can be relieved, or at least made more bearable with our Therapy for Trauma Treatment, which restores a basic sense of safety and serenity.

-Indications for which the Safe and Sound Protocol or TRE are advised:
+Indications for which the Safe and Sound Protocol are advised:

 Social and Emotional Difficulties

 Learning & Language Challenges